-SB 1394 would amend current reporting requirements for hospitals or facilities where abortions are performed.
+SB 1394 amends current reporting requirements for hospitals or facilities where abortions are performed.

-The bill would require the following additional information be included in all reports of each abortion performed:
+The bill requires the following additional information be included in all reports of each abortion performed:

 - The reason for the abortion, including at least one of the following:

 - The abortion is due to maternal health considerations